 Breathing is something we all do without thinking, but did you know that sometimes your body needs a little help to get the oxygen levels it craves?

 Blood oxygen saturation, or SpO2, is a measure of how much oxygen your blood is carrying.
 It is usually expressed as a percentage.
-A SpO2 level of 95% to 100% is considered normal.
-This means that your blood is carrying almost as much oxygen as it can.

-1. Take Deep Breaths
+Toggle1.
+Take Deep Breaths

 Practice deep breathing exercises by inhaling slowly and deeply through your nose, filling your lungs completely.
 Imagine your lungs expanding like a balloon, allowing them to take in as much air as possible.

 Hold your breath for a few seconds, letting the oxygen saturate your blood, then exhale slowly through your mouth.
-This helps maximize the oxygen you intake and can also help calm your heart, nervous system, reducing stress and anxiety.
+This helps maximize the oxygen you intake and can also help calm your heart, and nervous system, reducing stress and anxiety.

-“Deep breathing exercises can help increase your oxygen levels by helping you to breathe more deeply and efficiently,” says Paul Daidone, MD, a double board-certified internal medicine and addiction medicine physician.
+โDeep breathing exercises can help increase your oxygen levels by helping you to breathe more deeply and efficiently,โ saysย Paul Daidone, MD, a double board-certified internal medicine and addiction medicine physician.ย

 2. Get Fresh Air

-Step outside into an open, green area.
 Fresh air, especially in natural surroundings, has higher oxygen levels compared to indoor environments, which can be more stagnant and lower in oxygen.
-Green spaces with trees and plants are particularly beneficial because plants release oxygen as they photosynthesize, enriching the air with this vital gas.

-Even a few minutes outside can make a difference, refreshing your body and mind.
+According to NCBI study even a few minutes outside can make a difference, refreshing your body and mind.
 Breathing in fresh air can also clear your lungs of pollutants and toxins that accumulate indoors, contributing to better overall respiratory health.

 3. Use a Humidifier

 If you’re indoors, turn on a humidifier.
 Moist air is easier for your lungs to absorb, improving oxygen intake and making breathing more comfortable, especially if the air is dry.
-This is particularly helpful in dry environments, where low humidity can cause respiratory discomfort and reduce the efficiency of oxygen absorption.

 4. Drink Water

-Hydrate yourself by drinking a glass of water.
 Proper hydration helps the blood transport oxygen more efficiently throughout your body, ensuring that your tissues and organs receive the oxygen they need to function optimally.

 Drinking water also helps thin mucus in the lungs, making it easier to clear, which can improve your overall lung function.
 Consistent hydration supports your body’s natural detoxification processes, aiding in the removal of waste products and helping your cells operate at their best.